viritin/archetype-vaadin-gwt-addon/src/main/resources/archetype-resources/README.md

   * create browser level and integration tests under src/test/java/
   * Browser level tests are executed manually from IDE (JUnit case) or with Maven profile "browsertests" (mvn verify -Pbrowsertests).
 The browsertests profile is enabled automatically for release builds
 4. Test also in real world projects, e.g. create a demo project, build a snapshot release ("mvn install") and use the snapshot build in it.

+$h2 GWT related stuff

+* To recompile test widgetset, issue *mvn vaadin:compile*, if you think the widgetset changes are not picked up by Vaadin plugin, do a *mvn clean package* or try with parameter *mvn vaadin:compile -Dgwt.compiler.force=true*
+* To use superdevmode, issue "mvn vaadin:run-codeserver" and then just open superdevmode like with any other project

 $h2 Creating releases